 - Penn State Harrisburg, in conjunction with the National Science Foundation (NSF) has created a Science, Technology, Engineering and Mathematics (STEM) scholarship program to increase recruitment and retention of students interested in STEM fields.

-- Scholarships are competitive and approximately 20 awards will be made each year.
-Selected scholars may receive up to $8,000 per year.
+- Scholarships are competitive and approximately 10 awards will be made each year.

 - Scholarships are renewable as long as academic excellence and program participation requirements are met.

 For more information, contact any of the persons below:

 - Ms. Lauren Dinse, [email protected], Financial Aid Office

 - Dr. Sedig Agili, [email protected], Project Director

 - Mr. Rob Coffman, [email protected], Admissions Office

 - Dr. Aldo Morales, [email protected], Project Co-Principal Investigator